Maynard (broadcaster): Radio

-His latest show The Dirty Disbelievers started on ABC Digital Radio across Australia in December 2011, with regular guests Richard Saunders, Dr Rachael Dunlop and Jaimie Leonarder plus music segments.
+His latest show The Dirty Disbelievers started on ABC Digital Radio across Australia in December 2011, with regular guests Richard Saunders, Rachael Dunlop and Jaimie Leonarder plus music segments.
 It was also made available as a podcast.

 Television

 Maynard hosted several children's programs, starting on ABC television in the mid 1980s on The Afternoon Show with James Valentine, and in 1992 with his weekend game show Mind Twist on Ten.
 Other children's shows followed for the ABC, as well as pop-culture projects for the ABC such as 30 Second Special with Jaimie Leonarder (aka Jay Katz).
 He hosted regular shows on the Foxtel network from its first day broadcasting in Australia in 1995, including Planet Fx, a science fiction variety show that ran for two years on channel Fx, Rewind on the music channel Red, and later as a music presenter on Channel [V].
 He also appeared in, or provided voice-over recordings for, advertisements on radio and television.